Fishcake

 A fishcake (sometimes written as fish cake) is a culinary dish consisting of filleted fish or other seafood minced or ground, mixed with a starchy ingredient, and fried until golden.

 Asian-style fishcakes usually contain fish with salt, water, starch, and egg.
 They can include a combination of fish paste and surimi.
 European-style fishcakes are similar to a croquette, consisting of filleted fish or other seafood with potato patty, sometimes coated in breadcrumbs or batter.
-Fishcakes as defined in the Oxford Dictionary of Food and Nutrition are chopped or minced fish mixed with potato, egg and flour with seasonings of onions, peppers and sometimes herbs.
+Fishcakes as defined in The Oxford Dictionary of Food and Nutrition are chopped or minced fish mixed with potato, egg and flour with seasonings of onions, peppers and sometimes herbs.

-The fishcake has been seen as a way of using up leftovers that might otherwise be thrown away.
-In Mrs Beeton's 19th century publication Book of Household Management, her recipe for fishcakes calls for "leftover fish" and "cold potatoes".
-More modern recipes have added to the dish, suggesting ingredients such as smoked salmon and vegetables.
+The fishcake has been seen as a way of using up leftover food that might otherwise be thrown away.
+In Mrs Beeton's 19th-century publication Book of Household Management, her recipe for fishcakes calls for "leftover fish" and "cold potatoes".
+More modern recipes have added to the dish, suggesting such ingredients as smoked salmon and vegetables.